 gathers a validated body of evidence to more accurately demonstrate the scope, scale and harm caused by substandard and falsified medical products and identify the vulnerabilities, weaknesses and trends.

 This WHO system is an example of where information sharing and good administrative arrangements between the Ministry of Health and the customs agency could use such data systematically in their import controls.

-6. Although jurisdictions with limited regulatory resources are constrained in the technologies they can purchase they could find ways to leverage off of existing smart phone technology.
+6. Although jurisdictions with limited regulatory resources are constrained in the technologies they can purchase they could find ways to leverage existing smart phone technology.
 In Africa, a region of high concentration of jurisdictions without medical devices regulation, three quarters of the population have a SIM connection.17 Although mobile subscriber penetration is behind the global average of 66% at 44% it is growing, and with mobile internet being the only way some regions in Africa can access the internet, this opens up solutions for technology in the customs process for sensitive goods.
 Regulation of sensitive products would need to foresee how privacy in using electronic and automated systems could be protected as well as the cyber security aspects.
 The howtoregulate article on Cybersecurity: regulating the virtual world contains goods example of regulation in this area.

 7. Jurisdictions could make arrangements with medical devices manufacturers to assist in the customs inspection process by using track and trace mechanisms so that where medical devices are manufactured and packaged a check at that point could be coordinated with that jurisdiction in a mutual assistance arrangement.
 If that sending jurisdiction also uses that medical device the receiving jurisdiction could provide post-market surveillance information to that sending jurisdiction.

 D. Post-market (ex-post)